 Also, it was discovered that berberine could aid reduce cholesterol levels in individuals with high blood pressure.
 Furthermore, it is efficient in:

 The compound also acts on α-glucosidase.
-This is an intestinal enzyme which breaks down carbs into simple sugars.
+This is an intestinal enzyme that breaks down carbs into simple sugars.
 This causes the intestines to absorb lesser amounts of carbs from your diet, and that induces low blood glucose levels after every meal.

 Furthermore, berberine helps in fat reduction.
-It can lower the accumulation of abdominal fat and notably alter hip/waist ratio.
+It can lower the accumulation of abdominal fat and notably alter the hip/waist ratio.

 It seems to do this by lowering the activity of some genes which function to store and form more fats.

-Another thing that berberine does is that it increases the activities of the main antioxidants in the body and with that, it helps to lower the oxidative stress and the related long-term health conditions.
+Another thing that berberine does is that it increases the activities of the main antioxidants in the body and with that, it helps to lower oxidative stress and the related long-term health conditions.

 You cannot take this compound from your diet.
-What you need to take is a supplement in powder form, tablet or liquid drops.
+What you need to take is a supplement in powder form, tablet, or liquid drops.

 For most adults berberine is safe to apply to the skin or take orally.
 Newborns should not take it since it can lead to bilirubin accumulation which can induce kernicterus and jaundice.

 Furthermore, this compound can cross the placenta and transfer through breast milk.
 Therefore, it can induce harm to the fetus and breastfeeding, and pregnant women should not consume it because of these reasons.

 People with diabetes who are on drugs for lowering blood glucose should use it with caution.
 Be careful, because the combination of both things can lead to serious hypoglycemia.